vondacho/arch-blueprint-kotlin/README.md

 - Living documentation by `Serenity-BDD` during acceptance tests execution is available at `./build/reports/tests/serenity`.
 - Report of acceptance scenario status is available at `./build/reports/tests/cucumber`; it is visible on Jenkins-CI with `cucumber-jenkins` plugin.

+### API

+- An HTML preview for the documentation of the Web API is available at `./api-doc.html`.

 ### Testing evidence

 - Report of acceptance tests execution by `Serenity-BDD` is available at `./build/reports/tests/serenity`.